GuildOfWeavers/distaff/README.md

 1. You can initialize the stack with a set of inputs as described [here](#Executing-a-program).
 These inputs are the public inputs into the program.
 This means, that they must be shared with a verifier for them to verify program execution.
 2. You can use `PUSH` operations to push values onto the stack as shown [here](#Program-execution-example).
 These values become a part of the program itself, and, therefore, cannot be changed between program executions.
 You can think of them as constants.

-A way to provide secret inputs for programs which can change between program executions is not yet available, but will be provided in the future.
+A way to specify secret inputs which can change between program executions is not yet available, but will be provided in the future.

 Values remaining on the stack after a program is executed can be returned as program outputs.
 You can specify exactly how many values (from the top of the stack) should be returned.
-Currently, this number of values is limited to 8.
-A way to return a large number of values (hundreds or thousands) will be provided in the future.
+Currently, the number of outputs is limited to 8.
+A way to return a large number of values (hundreds or thousands) is not yet available, but will be provided in the future.

 ### Program hash

-TODO
+As described [here](#Executing-a-program), one of the values produced by Distaff VM after executing a program is program hash.
+This hash is a reduction of all instructions of the program into a single 32-byte value.
+The hash is generated as follows:

+1. First, the program is padded with `NOOP` operations to make sure it is of appropriate length.
+The appropriate length is defined as follows:
+   1. A program must contain at least 16 operations.
+   2. The length of the program must be a power of 2 (16, 32, 64 etc.).
+2. Then, a modified version of [Rescue](https://eprint.iacr.org/2019/426) hash function is used to sequentially hash all instructions together (see [code](https://github.com/GuildOfWeavers/distaff/blob/master/src/stark/utils/hash_acc.rs)).
+Security implications of this modification have not been analyzed.
+It is likely that this modification greatly reduces security of Rescue, and the hashing scheme will need to be changed in the future.

 ### Instruction set
 Eventually, Distaff will have up to 40 (or more) instructions which will let you write sophisticated programs.
 For now, only the following 10 instructions have been implemented.